History of the College

 After Dr. Hagemeyer’s retirement in 1986, Dr. Ruth Shaw became the college’s second president.
 Under her leadership, the college began a multi-campus plan that was actualized under the leadership of the college's third president, Dr. Tony Zeiss.

 Now under the leadership of Dr. Kandi W. Deitemeyer, the college is the county's premier workforce development resource.
-Currently, CPCC is embarking on developing a new strategic plan and expanding to serve the growing region and maintain the college’s fundamental commitment to student success.
-CPCC works to enhance the lives and success of individuals and employers, making Mecklenburg County stronger and more prosperous.
+Currently, Central Piedmont has launched a new strategic plan that maintains the college’s fundamental commitment to student success while focusing on courageously responding to the region's economic opportunities.
+Central Piedmont works to enhance the lives and success of individuals and employers, making Mecklenburg County stronger and more prosperous.

 For a more comprehensive review of the history of Central Piedmont Community College, consult the following resources: